Write a Powerful, 83-Word Email About a Carpet Cleaner … And You Could Get a $200 Prize!

 Copy and print out the briefing information above.

-Then go to Amazon and look at the features and descriptions of other air purifiers …
+Then go to Amazon and look at the features and descriptions of other portable carpet and upholstery cleaners …

 Take notes.
 Get a feel for the products and the buyers.